paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 By the time the button is able to be clicked, the loading state is true, meaning that the component knows that the HTTP request is still loading.

 This is exactly what I want so far.
 Now I need to have another HTML element with the svg, that uses an `ngIf` to display only when loading is true.

+### Functional

+So, the way that the loading spinner is styled, I don't even need to disable the button, and it works properly.
+The spinner component fills the screen, so there is no ability to click the button anyway.
+Awesome.